The WWF is run at a local level by the following offices...

-In February 2017 the European Commission has launched a public consultation on the future of our food and farming system.
-258,708 Europeans and 600 organisations and businesses joined our Living Land action and asked for a radical reform of the EU's broken Common Agricultural Policy.
+In February 2017 the European Commission launched a public consultation on the future of our food and farming system.
+258,708 Europeans and 600 organisations and businesses joined our Living Land action and urgently asked for a radical reform of the EU's broken Common Agricultural Policy!

-On 11 May the Living Land coalition has handed over the signatures and logos to the Commissioner Phil Hogan.
+In May 2017 the Living Land coalition handed over the signatures and logos to former Commissioner Phil Hogan:

 There is no farming without nature.
 But industrial agriculture is the main cause of biodiversity loss, causing air and water pollution, and soil degradation.